Creating CEO Playbooks

 So, if my so-called “playbooks” from my last company are not going to be relevant for my “next team”, why even talk about them?
 I think it’s about “creating playbooks” for your team, or your company.
 The idea is to be in the mindset where you apply “create and destroy” playbooks every quarter, no matter where you are in the stage of the company…no matter how much you are struggling or succeeding.
 Don’t let the “dust settle” and constantly create change.

 A peer CEO asked me during an annual retreat this past weekend, “So how do you structure playbooks?”
 My answer was two-fold:

 - I like every business function to solution problems in their functional area every quarter

 - I like the company to solution problems that cut across business functions every quarter

 So, I usually structure playbooks into these two categories.
 We spend time every quarter on “sales”, “product management”, etc. We also spend time every quarter on the “Top 3 issues concerning the company”.
 And, yes, they do overlap…in a good way.

 In order to put some structure to the chaos, the ideal is to also create a “painted picture” of the company five years out (that’s a playbook in of itself)…and use the results of that exercise to create a 5-year plan (see below)…which, yes, helps you define your set of quarterly playbooks.

-We processed three key issues every quarter (again, some repeated until they were actually solved), brought in external consultants to help us see past ourselves (17 in total), and did some (crazy fun) team building – every quarter!!
+We processed three key issues every quarter (again, some repeated until they were actually solved), brought in external consultants to help us see/get past ourselves (17 in total), and participated in some (crazy fun) team building events – every quarter!!
 See a summary of the team’s playbooks below: